sburns/advanced-redcap-interfaces/slides.md

 *   Disconnect an unsecure environment (the lab member) from an environment with potential PHI (where the analysis runs).
 *   The automated program can also organize files better/faster/cheaper than any human.

+## Presenter Notes

+We use eprime, an application for making and running experimental psychological tests.

+It spits out files with subject input, etc.

+These files are raw data that need to be analyzed, and the results should go to redcap.
+We want to then store the file for "safe keeping".

 ---

 # API: A Shared Filesystem